FULL TIME, ELIGIBLE FOR BENEFITS

 - Provide technical support and labor in the following disciplines: Electrical, HVAC (heating, ventilation, and air conditioning), machinery repair, carpentry and general fabrication.

 - Assists as required in the design, material procurement, construction, and daily operation and maintenance of the temporary holding facilities and the focus tanks located throughout the Aquarium.

-- Supervises the performance of the required daily inspections and routine maintenance of all life support equipment.
+- Performs of the required daily inspections and routine maintenance of facilities equipment.

 - Performs preventative maintenance, inspections, troubleshoots, isolates, and coordinates the repair of faulty facilities and life support systems and equipment.